AamirIbrahim/TwitchClipsToYoutube/README.md

 <h2>Steps:</h2>

-🔒SECURITY NOTE: DO NOT PUSH ANY OF THESE TO A PUBLIC REPOSITORY:🔒
+🔒SECURITY NOTE: DO NOT PUSH ANY OF THESE TO A PUBLIC REPOSITORY🔒

   - client_secret.json